FedPF: Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility: Problem Formulation and Algorithm Design

 According to the fair learning framework of Agarwal \textit{et al.} \cite{agarwal2018reductions}, when the dual variable $\lambda$ is fixed, the learner's optimal response can be solved through cost-sensitive classification.
 In this paper, we take binary classification as an example and translate (\ref{eq: optimization_problem}) to a cost-sensitive problem on $\left\{\left(x_j, c_j^0, c_j^1\right)\right\}_{j=1}^m$ with costs (\textit{EO} constraint) and obtain:

 where $c_j^0$ and $c_j^1$ are the cost terms for misclassifying labels 0 and 1, respectively.
-The costs are adjusted based on the dual parameters $\lambda$ for fairness constraints, where $\mu_{y_i}$ represents the mean values of the dual variables, and $p_{a_i,y_j}$ represents the empirical probabilities of group $(a_j, y_j)$ for \textit{EO} constraint.
+The costs are adjusted based on the dual parameters $\lambda$ for fairness constraints, where $\mu_{y_i}$ represents the mean values of the dual variables, and $p_{\tilde{a}_j,y_j}$ represents the empirical probabilities of group $(\tilde{a}_j, y_j)$ for \textit{EO} constraint.
+This form comes from rewriting the fairness term in the Lagrangian into per-sample costs: $(\lambda_{(\tilde{a}_j,y_j)}-\mu_{y_j})$ captures each group-specific penalty relative to the label-wise average dual weight, while division by $p_{\tilde{a}_j,y_j}$ yields an unbiased empirical scaling under the reduction framework \cite{agarwal2018reductions}.
 If the constraint is \textit{DemP} constraint, the cost terms are set as follows: